 The printed material series contains only a few items.
 It consists of a Ph.D thesis and a few articles by colleagues inscribed to Greenfield.
 The student papers series is similarly small, containing only 1 item: a paper written by Walter H. Buck.

 Finally, when Greenfield was abroad on research trips, he took photographs of his stops.
 These were labelled by him and arranged geographically.
 He also purchased post cards, and they too are arranged geographically.
 The second world war was the first to come under intense historical scrutiny by the United States Government.
-The 80 volume work produced by the Army Historical Section was the product of the first sustained effort to produce a systematic history of military services in the war, and is a reminder of the monumental work done by people like Greenfield.
+The 80 volume work produced by the Army Historical Section was the product of the first sustained effort to produce a systematic history of military services in the war.
 Although he began his career in academics, he devoted the most time and energy to the official history.
-His papers, primarily the correspondence during 1942-1956, offer a look at the mechanics of this important undertaking.
+His papers, primarily the correspondence during 1942-1956, offer a look at the mechanics of this undertaking.

 - Greenfield, Kent Roberts, 1893-1967 (Person)

 This collection is housed off-site and requires 48-hours' notice for retrieval.
 Please contact Special Collections for more information.